viileppi/escapist/Escapistplayermanual.md

 * script: a series of commands executed in order.
 Can be stopped with break.
 * trace: traces a user, takes 3 turns to complete and cannot be done hidden.
 * kill: ends user connection.
 A melee maneuver.
 * tar: pack 4 commands to one quota.
 Takes a turn to unpack.
+Allows to have more commands with you than you have quota.
 * AI: simple artificial intelligence

 ### Scheme machine